-Sunday the 11th March is no ordinary day to plumbers around the globe; it is in fact World Plumbing Day!
-So much more than just an annual event highlighting the global water and sanitation crisis, World Plumbing Day celebrates the role that plumbing, and plumbers play in safeguarding public health.
+Saturday the 11th March is no ordinary day to plumbers around the globe; it is the internationally celebrated World Plumbing Day!
+So much more than just an annual event highlighting the global water and sanitation crisis, World Plumbing Day celebrates the role that plumbing and plumbers play in safeguarding public health.

 Initiated by the World Plumbing Council (WPC), the internationally celebrated World Plumbing Day has been a fixture in our calendars since 2010.
 Created to promote the vital link between good quality plumbing, health, environmental sustainability and, increasingly, economic prosperity, the day raises awareness of the importance of plumbing and plumbers worldwide.

 World Plumbing Council Chairman's World Plumbing Day Message